pleger/ABME-market/README.md

 Figure 4.
 Global configuration of ABME-market.

-Figure 4 shows the global configuration of ABME-market, where many paremeters are configurable.
+A global configuration of ABME-market is shown in Figure 4.
+Many paremeters are configurable, for example, number of agents, periods, repetions of the execution of a simulation.
+An important configuration is scenario, which a numeric value.
+This numeric value indicates which previously defined [Scenario.java](src/scenario/Scenario.java) scenario will be used.

 ## Requirements